 Probate – a court-supervised estate administration proceeding – is generally required for administering the estates of people who die without a funded Revocable Living Trust.

 Attorneys and the press constantly remind people about the disadvantages of probate.
 It is typically a long and inconvenient process that takes place at the most inopportune time – when loved ones and family members are grieving.
-Unfortunately, like many legal processes, it is difficult and extremely time consuming for a layperson to navigate the myriad requirements, legal filings, etc. Choosing a sensitive, diligent and experienced probate attorney can be a tremendous help and relief during this difficult time.
+Unfortunately, like many legal processes, it is difficult and extremely time consuming for a layperson to navigate the myriad requirements, legal filings, etc. Choosing a sensitive, diligent and experienced probate attorney can be a tremendous help during this difficult time.

 What is Probate?

 When a person dies with a Will or without a Will, but has no Revocable Living Trust, a Probate is usually required.
 A Probate is, quite simply, a court-supervised estate administration proceeding.
 The Probate Court judge oversees the process, admitting the last, valid Will, if the decedent had one, and working with the appointed Executor (person designated in the decedent’s Will as the “personal representative” of the estate) or Administrator (if no Will exists, the person who petitions the court to manage the estate) to administer the estate in an orderly manner.
 The law requires that the personal representative (typically, with the assistance of professionals, such as a trust/estate attorney, C.P.A. and others) satisfy many substantive and procedural requirements.
 The proceeding typically takes at least 8-9 months to complete and often lasts more than a year.
 An attorney is nearly always hired to help the Executor or Administrator fulfill many, important substantive and procedural requirements during this long process.

 Do You Need Help With Estate Planning?